CSCI-109A-FRP/CSCI-109A-FRP.github.io/01_crawling.md

 This is why in some edge-cases, the crawler didn't do a good job or the data.
 On the other hand, the data was particularly messy sometimes.
 For example, we found that for some elections there was more than 1 winner or even none or duplicate candidates.
 We had to write some test to detect such errors and then we manually fixed them.

 # Part 3 - Data derivation
-With the data at hand, we was able to derivate the following new predictors:
+With the data at hand, we were able to derivate the following new predictors:

 - Whether this is a presidential year or not
 - Whether the president can stand for re-election